garwin00/LectureNotes/ixd102-wk5-lecturenotes.md

 ## Edward Johnston

-British Craftsman, Calligrapher - famous for Johnston sans serif.
+British Craftsman, Calligrapher - famous for Johnston sans-serif.
 Developed Roundel for London Underground & general underground branding.

-Eric Gill, Gill Sans - Student of Johnston
+Eric Gill was a student of Johnston.

 ### Underground

-First maps complex.
+First maps complex and people couldn't use them

-Harry Beck, Engineering Draftsman, simplified underground map.
-1933.
+**Harry Beck**, Engineering Draftsman, simplified underground map in 1933.

 ### Around the World

+Look at:

- Moscow
+- Moscow

- New York
+- New York

- Paris
+- Paris

- Washington
+- Washington